sidgopinath/CS308-cell-society-project/README.md

 ###Known Bugs, Crashes, or Problems
 * If you press load and don't choose a file, you will get an error.
 * The step button works, but it lags a little bit when pressed.
+* Duplicated updateColorGrid method in Simulation subclasses.
+This can possibly be resolved later by introducing a Square superclass with a getColor method in a grid for the Simulation superclass, but need to resolve further issues of Simulation subclasses recognizing their respective square subclasses.

 ###Extra Features
 N/A